flipbook-labs/flipbook/.github/ISSUE_TEMPLATE/bug_report.md

 # Steps to reproduce

-Steps to reproduce the bug
+Steps to reproduce the behavior:
+1.
+2.
+3.

 # Expected behavior